New Ford Academy

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?

 High expectations for all pupils are a feature throughout New Ford Academy, where our pupils are encouraged to challenge themselves from Nursery to Year 6.
 This is supported by an inclusive, creative, pupil- led curriculum to equip our pupils with the life skills they will need for the future.

-SEND Code of Practise 2015 underpins our aims to provide an inclusive curriculum.
+The SEND Code of Practice 2015 underpins our aims to provide an inclusive curriculum.
 Teaching approaches are employed to address individual needs and tasks are differentiated according to levels of ability.

 Pupil Voice is an integral part of the learning at New Ford and pupils are regularly asked for their views on curriculum content.
 A School Council meets every week with the designated teacher, children with SEND are encouraged to be involved in our school council.

 Pupils whose SEND have been identified will have access to the same curriculum areas as their peers, but tasks, equipment and support will be differentiated to meet their learning needs.